New Jersey Surrogacy Laws 101: Everything You Need to Know

 The surrogacy attorneys at the law firm of Rumbold & Seidelman will help you gather and file the necessary documentation to obtain a pre-birth order of parentage in your New Jersey surrogacy arrangement.

-Once necessary psychological and medical screening is completed by both parties, your attorney can begin drafting the contract.
+Once both parties have completed the necessary psychological and medical screenings, your attorney can begin drafting the contract.
 Your attorneys will make sure the contract adheres to the statutory requirements which mandate that the following provisions are included:

 - The gestational carrier’s agreement to: